 You do not have to be running the latest bleeding edge build of PHP to enjoy the book and make use of all the techniques.
 It is a practical guide that can be implemented with PHP 5.4 whilst highlighting the syntactic sugar and functionality available in later releases.

 Firstly, thank you for buying the book and for taking the time to read it!

 I would be really grateful it if you could spare a moment to email me any feedback you may have: firstname.lastname@example.org.

-My name is Simon Holywell and I am an Australian Zend certified lead developer working at Mosaic in Brighton, UK.
+My name is Simon Holywell and I am an Australian Zend certified Senior Software Engineer working at Aurion in Brisbane, Australia.
 Previously I have worked in London, Melbourne and Auckland for web development firms.

-Currently I do most of my work in PHP, but my private projects are written using Python and Scala.
+Currently I do most of my work in Node.js and PHP, but my private projects are written using Python and Scala.

-I live on the south coast of England with my wife, children and a dog.
+I live in Queensland with my wife, children and a dog.
 I am also a big fan of motorcycles although I am in-between bikes at the moment.